SWEN90009-2024/SC-BlueRing/README.md

   - `docs/user story` - Contains user stories(include initial and confirmed with client version) completely cover the capabilities required by the client, strictly follow the file format required by the unimelb.
 Contains one user story feedback and confirmation from client, which help us refine some of the errors and details in the user story.
 Contains one user story map.
   - `docs/Trello board screen shot.jpg` - offers our Trello board.
   - `docs/Task scenarios.pdf` - include the details of five scenarios.
+  - `docs/images` - contains all images used in md files.

 - `prototypes/` - This directory is split into two subfolders to differentiate between the stages of prototyping:
   - `prototypes/low fidelity/` - Includes low-fidelity prototypes such as initial handdrawn sketches, Figma